St James's Park: History

 In 1532, Henry VIII purchased from Eton College an area of marshland through which the Tyburn flowed.
 It lay to the west of York Place acquired by Henry from Cardinal Wolsey; it was purchased in order to turn York Place, subsequently renamed Whitehall, into a dwelling fit for a king.
 Henry enclosed the park for deer hunting and built St James Palace to initially serve as his hunting lodge.
 On James I's accession to the throne in 1603, he ordered that the park be drained and landscaped, and exotic animals were kept in the park, including camels, crocodiles, an elephant and exotic birds, kept in aviaries.

 While Charles II was in exile in France under the Commonwealth of England, he was impressed by the elaborate gardens at French royal palaces, and on his ascension he had the park redesigned in a more formal style, probably by the French landscaper André Mollet.
 A 775-metre by 38-metre (850 by 42-yard) ornamental canal was created as evidenced in the old plan.
 The king opened the park to the public and used the area to entertain guests and mistresses, such as Nell Gwyn.
 The park became notorious at the time as a meeting place for impromptu acts of lechery, as described by John Wilmot, 2nd Earl of Rochester in his poem "A Ramble in St James's Park".

 In the late 17th and early 18th centuries cows grazed on the park, and milk could be bought fresh at the "Lactarian", described by Zacharias Conrad von Uffenbach in 1710.
 The 18th century saw further changes, including the reclamation of part of the canal for Horse Guards Parade and the purchase of Buckingham House (now Buckingham Palace) at the west end of the Mall, for the use of Queen Charlotte in 1761.

+The park, adjacent to the grounds of Carlton House, was a principal venue for the Grand Jubilee of 1814 on 1 August, celebrating the centenary of the Hanoverian succession and peace with France.
+John Nash designed a Chinese-style bridge and seven-storey pagoda across the canal; the pagoda caught fire during the firework display, killing at least one man, though the bridge survived until 1825.